 The Galaxy Note 4 is a beast, plain and simple.
 But that doesn't mean it can't still benefit from the occasional refresh.
 Knowing how to factory reset the Galaxy Note 4 is essential to keeping your beloved Note 4 running smooth and fast.
 Here's how to do it.

-Note: Performing a factory reset returns a device to the way it was when it came out of the box.
+A word of caution: Before you reset your phone, it's always important to do a backup.
+Performing a factory reset returns a device to the way it was when it came out of the box.
 That means no apps, no data, no preferences.
-Before you hard reset the Galaxy Note 4 make sure you have a full backup of all your apps and data.
+Before you hard reset the Galaxy Note 4, make sure you have a full backup of all your apps and data.
 Follow our guide on how to back up Android if you need help.

-How to factory reset the Galaxy Note 4
+How to factory reset your Galaxy Note 4

 There are two methods to factory reset the Note 4: a simple version that uses your Note 4's settings menu, or a slightly more complicated way that uses the device's hardware buttons.
 This is useful to know if your device won't boot up or the display won't come on.
 You can even do the steps from memory if the screen is broken.